 Behind the art

-Based in Melbourne, Australia, Celeste is a neurodivergent artist and mother to three neurodivergent teenagers.
-With over 30 years of creative experience, she discovered art as a vital emotional outlet during her childhood and has since used it as a powerful tool for self expression.
+Based in Melbourne, Australia, I’m a neurodivergent artist and mother to three neurodivergent teenagers.
+Art has been part of my life for over 30 years — first as a refuge in childhood, and now as a powerful means of self-expression and connection.

-In 2021, Celeste illustrated her first children’s book, marking a significant milestone in her artistic journey.
+In 2021, I illustrated my first children’s book, a milestone that marked a new chapter in my creative journey.